Cahuachi: Architecture and artifacts

 Then more fill was placed behind the wall and in front of the hill.
-This fill consisted of vegetal fiber, lumps of adobe, sand, a few sherds that prove that the construction of the mound cannot predate Nasca 3 dates.
+This fill consisted of vegetal fiber, lumps of adobe, sand, a few sherds that prove that the construction of the mound cannot predate Nasca 3 period.
 Another interesting addition to the fills contents were the presence of offerings like a cache of maize, a large plainware, oxidized olla.
 The fact that these offerings were made alludes to a ceremonial function of the unit.
-At Unit 6 Strong originally classified the construction as a Middle Nasca temple that was built over a Late Paracas domestic dwelling, but the association of the circular pits also dug there with Paracas 10-Nasca pottery and the dwellings should not necessarily be classified as Late Paracas.
-Here, also, there are adobe walls used to retain fill at this unit, just like at Unit 5.
-There was a wattle and daub wall found underneath, and is a previous occupation of the area that was of a domestic nature, but by Occupation 3 (after the wattle and daub occupation) the construction of the actual mound was for a non-habitation purpose, and this is evidenced by the lack of habitation structure refuse.
+At unit 6 Strong originally classified the construction as a Middle Nasca temple that was built over a late Paracas domestic dwelling, but the association of the circular pits also dug there with Paracas 10 – Nasca pottery and the dwellings should not necessarily be classified as late Paracas.
+Here, also, there are adobe walls used to retain fill at this unit, just like at unit 5.
+There was a wattle and daub wall found underneath, and is a previous occupation of the area that was of a domestic nature, but by occupation stage 3 (after the wattle and daub occupation) the construction of the actual mound was for a non-habitation purpose, and this is evidenced by the lack of habitation structure refuse.

 Unit 7 was also originally classified by Strong as a residential space, but Silverman points out that there is an extraordinary amount of decorated pottery and special artifacts, such as an obsidian knife, embroidered fringed borders, a comb of cactus spines and cane, and a fine engraved gourd, and at best was perhaps the living space for priests.

-Cahuachi's layout largely depends on already existing topographical features, but it can also be said that it has a "mound-kancha" pattern, It is called this because there is a lot of open, or rather empty, space at Cahuachi.
-Instead of bunches of construction taking up a space, the mounds at Cahuachi would be better described as islands (SIlverman 1993:90).
-Because of the commitment to executing construction around and in convenience to the natural geography, it can be inferred that this may reflect social spatial organization for the site, which is interpretively unrestricted (Silverman 2002: 135).
+Cahuachi's layout largely depends on already existing topographical features, but it can also be said that it has a "mound-kancha" pattern.
+It is so named because there is much open, or rather empty, space at Cahuachi.
+Instead of bunches of construction taking up a space, the mounds at Cahuachi would be better described as islands.
+Because of the commitment to executing construction around and in convenience to the natural geography, it can be inferred that this may reflect social spatial organization for the site, which is interpretively unrestricted.
 It is easily accessible from virtually any direction, with no walls, or moats, or anything blocking entrance into the site.

 Terracing hills was also a common practice at Cahuachi because it was "energetically and materially cheap" and still produced the appearance of monumental architecture, like large ceremonial mounds or temples.
-One of the more well-known mounds at Cahuachi came to be called by Strong the "Great Temple."
+One of the more well-known mounds at Cahuachi came to be called by Strong the “Great Temple”.
 It is debatable whether or not that this construction is the one and only “Great Temple” at Cahuachi, but it truly did have a ceremonial purpose which is obvious by the large amounts of Nasca 3 pottery, panpipe fragments, llama remains, bird plumage, and other offertory materials recovered.